webcomics/dosage/doc/web/content/comics/SmackJeeves_PMDTeamFireFox.md

 </script>
 <table class="comicinfo">
 <tr>
 <th>Description</th><td>What happens when you turn into a pokemon, forget everything, and lay unconsciously on the beach?
 Go save the world from time freezing, obviously!
 Well that's just what Team FireFox is going to do!
-It's a gijinka comics :3 Oh yeah, art gradually gets better.
+It's a pokemon mystery dungeon sky gijinka comics :3 Oh yeah, art gradually gets better.
 Grammar?
 Not so much.</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://pmdteamfirefox.smackjeeves.com/comics/">http://pmdteamfirefox.smackjeeves.com/comics/</a></td>